roachhd/kasper/_posts/2014-11-22-power-of-delay.md

 Another example: I often have the urge to go check email or one of my favorite online sites.
 Now that I notice this urge, I can tell myself, "Sure, you can go check them … in a minute."
 So I'd get back to [writing my book][2], and delay.
 The urge went away.
 It came back later, but you can guess what I tried then.
 Delay.

 And another: Sometimes I see something cool online that I really want to buy.
 My old habit is to quickly go to the site and place the order, and get it the next day.
 Instant gratification!
 Now I tell myself, "You can have it … tomorrow."
 And then tomorrow comes and I might not want it so bad anymore.
-If I do, I just tell myself, "Sure thing, Leo, but just wait one more day."
+If I do, I just tell myself, "Sure thing, but just wait one more day."
 Delay.

 Yet another example: I would have the urge to go snack on something sweet or salty, and I used to rush to find the snack and shove it in my face, with no small amount of guilt sitting in my heart.
 Then I learned the power of delay, and instead I just keep myself busy for awhile.
 I do a workout, or go help one of my kids with something, or answer some emails that have been waiting for a reply.
 The snack urge goes away, because I delayed.